-The primary concern about CBD oil is that it isn't regulated.
+The primary concern about CBD oil and products made with CBD is that it isn't regulated.
 There are no standards or oversight when it comes to manufacturing it, which means you won't know if the dosage is reliable from batch to batch or even the product's ingredients.
 It's a buyer beware situation that involves a level of risk.
 Recently 52 people in Utah became ill after using fake CBD oil.

 Another consideration: CBD oil can negatively interact with other medications and supplements that you take.
 Real CBD oil may provide benefits for you – but talk to your doctor before taking CBD oil to avoid dangerous drug interactions.

 Side effects from using CBD oil include: